 If the total amount of the Title IV grant and/or loan assistance earned by the student is more than the amount that was disbursed to the student as of the withdrawal date, the difference between the two amounts will be treated as a post-withdrawal disbursement.
-In the event of outstanding charges on the student's account, NYIT will credit his/her account for all or part of the amount of the post-withdrawal disbursement, up to the amount of allowable charges.
+In the event of outstanding charges on the student's account, New York Institute of Technology will credit their account for all or part of the amount of the post-withdrawal disbursement of a Federal Pell Grant, up to the amount of allowable charges.

-Any amount of a post-withdrawal disbursement that is comprised of loan funds and has not been credited to a student's account will be offered to the student (or parent for a PLUS Loan) within 30 days of the date the college determined the student's withdrawal.
+Any amount of a post-withdrawal disbursement that consists of loan funds and has not been credited to a student's account will be offered to the student (or parent for a PLUS Loan) within 30 days of the date the university determines the student's withdrawal.
 Any earned grant funds that the student is eligible to receive due to a post-withdrawal disbursement will be provided within 45 days of the date of determination.
 Students will be notified of such disbursements in writing.
 The notification will include: